-2 If any fuse is blown, turn off the ignition switch and the switch in the circuit in question.
+- 1. The fuse block is located under the seat. - If any fuse is blown, turn off the ignition switch and the switch in the circuit in question.
 Install a new fuse of proper amperage.

-Turn on the switches, and see if the electrical device operates-If the fuse immediately blows again, consult a Yamaha dealer
+Turn on the switches, and see if the electrical device operates.
+If the fuse immediately blows again, consult a Yamaha dealer